 Yuchai's business generally is not seasonal.
-However, Yuchai's results of operations in the first and second quarters of recent calendar years have been marginally higher than in the third and fourth quarters of the corresponding year, due to slightly better production and sales performance in the first half compared to the second half of such calendar years.
+However, Yuchai's results of operations in the first and second quarters of recent calendar years have generally been marginally higher than in the third and fourth quarters of the corresponding year, due to slightly better production and sales performance in the first half compared to the second half of such calendar years.
+However, any change in economic or market conditions may affect this pattern as it has occurred in the past.
 As a result, cash generated from operations may also be subject to some seasonal variation.
 See also "- Liquidity and Capital Resources."